0xPolygon/polygon-edge-docs/docs/configuration/set-up-hashicorp-vault.md

 :::caution Node names
 Be careful when specifying node names.

-The Polygon SDK uses the specified node name to keep track of the secrets it generates and uses on the Vault instance.
+The Polygon Edge uses the specified node name to keep track of the secrets it generates and uses on the Vault instance.
 Specifying an existing node name can have consequences of data being overwritten on the Vault server.

 Secrets are stored on the following base path: `secrets/node_name`